tempestphp/tempest-docs/src/Web/Documentation/content/1.x/1-essentials/07-testing.md

 }
 ```

-## Additional configuration

-By default, only the entries inside the `require` key of the `composer.json` file are discovered.
-As such if the tests need additional configuration, these locations need to be discovered manually.
+## Test-specific discovery locations

-In which case you may add these locations to the `discoveryLocations` property of the `IntegrationTestCase` class.
+Tempest does not discover files outside of the namespaces defined in the `require` object of `composer.json`.
+If you need Tempest to discover test-specific fixture files, you may specify paths using the `discoveryLocations` property of the provided `IntegrationTestCase` class.

-For example `tests/Config` contains configuration that is only needed for tests, like database configuration.
+For instance, you may create a `tests/config` directory that contains test-specific configuration files, and instruct Tempest to discover them:

 ```php tests/IntegrationTestCase.php
 use Tempest\Core\DiscoveryLocation;